matplo/pyjetty/pyjetty/alice_analysis/process/user/ml/README.md

    python aggregate_nsubjettiness.py -o /rstorage/ml/egml/nsubjettiness/<process_job_id>
    ```
    The `-o` path should point to the directory containing `files.txt` from Step 2.
 This is the location that the output file, `nsubjettiness.h5`, will be written to.

-   Note that aggregating the four-vectors is rather slow for the full dataset; to include this, add the optional flag `--include_four_vectors` in the command above.

 4. Fit model and make plots:
    ```